patchlevel/event-sourcing/docs/subscription.md

 :::

 :::tip
-You can change the default retry strategy by define the name in the constructor as second parameter.
+You can change the default retry strategy by defining the name in the constructor as second parameter.
 :::

 ### Cleanup Handler